Do you ever ask yourself why there is so much dust in your house?

-Check out this post to read about all the amazing ways that house plants can help clean your home for FREE.
+Check out this post to see some decorative house plants and read about all the amazing ways that house plants can help clean your home for FREE.

 These tips on organizing your closet should help take care of that.

-I diffuse my favorite cleaning oil Purify for the perfect clean scent.
+I diffuse my favorite cleaning oil Clean & Fresh for the perfect clean scent.